CIOCOLATA47/AntiHit/README.md

   - Choose whether attacks on friends are allowed or blocked.

 - **Key Bindings:**
-  - Configure key bindings for adding, removing friends, and toggling attack friends settings.
+  - Configure key bindings for adding, removing friends,remove all friends and toggling attack friends settings.

 - **Configuration:**
   - Friends list is stored in a JSON file (`friend_list.json`) in the config directory.